You can access our COOKIES Policy HERE

 Any change to this situation will be notified here, in this policy.

-The location of our hosting service provider means that any personal data given to us on or through this website, will be stored in Europe – specificaly the Siteground server(s) in Groningen, Holland, that we have elected to use.
-Such data then remains on our site, from where we access it if required.
+The location of our hosting service provider means that any personal data given to us on or through this website, will be stored in Europe – specificaly, the Siteground server(s) in Groningen, Holland, that we have elected to use.
+Such data then remains on our site, from where we can access it if required.

 The Website is also regularly backed up for security and operational reasons, to our hosting provider’s servers.